keboola/developers-docs/cli/commands/diff/index.md

 ## Examples

-When you change a configuration option of one component (e.g. output table for a sheet in [Google Drive Extractor](/components/extractors/storage/google-drive/)) the output will look like:
+When you change a configuration option of one component (e.g., an output table for a sheet in the [Google Drive extractor](/components/extractors/storage/google-drive/)), the output will look like this:

 ```
 ➜ kbc diff